Manage my parking

 - If the test is passed a link will then open up to complete a survey, this will need to be completed and submitted in order for the completion certificate to generate.
 The completion certificate will then need to be sent to firstname.lastname@example.org within 14 calendar days from the date the class link is sent to participant.

 - Failure to complete any of these steps and submit the certificate within the 14 calendar day time frame will confirm the fine on the citation at this level.
-For further review the citation will have the option to go through the second level appeal as long as all criteria are met.

 Submitting a first level appeal Accordion Closed

+If you elect this option, the opportunity to participate in the Diversion program is waived.
 Before proceeding to the appeal process, please review the following reasons that are not grounds for an appeal:

 - lack of knowledge of parking rules and regulations